merkez/kubernetes/docs/chapter2.md

   - [Where to Deploy Container Orchestrators?](#where-to-deploy-container-orchestrators)

 # Container Orchestration

-__Notice: With respect to licence ([https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)) on this course, I am distributing and sharing important points and some information which  are taken from [https://www.edx.org/course/introduction-to-kubernetes](https://www.edx.org/course/introduction-to-kubernetes) course__

 With container images, we confine the application code, its runtime, and all of its dependencies in a pre-defined format.
 And, with container runtimes like __runC__, __containerd__, or __rkt__ we can use those pre-packaged images, to create one or more containers.
 All of these runtimes are good at running containers on a single host.
 But, in practice, we would like to have a fault-tolerant and scalable solution, which can be achieved by creating a single controller/management unit, after connecting multiple nodes together.
 This __controller/management unit__ is generally referred to as a __container orchestrator__.